coyotte508/minijava/README.md

 * Functions can be defined outside classes, code can execute toplevel.
 * No `return` keyword, last expression is the return value
 * Cast has +++ priority, `(A)b.x` is the same as `((A)b).x`
+* `this` is mandatory when calling up a member variable / function
 * Parentheses have their natural role, but they can also act as `begin` / `end`

 For example, here's how the parentheses can work: